 Alan Seeger Natural Area

-Alan Seeger NA includes 390 acres north of Greenwood Furnace State Park.
-A loop trail winds through rhododendron, under towering Eastern Hemlock, White Pine, and Yellow Birch along Standing Stone Creek.
+Alan Seeger Natural Area includes 390 acres north of Greenwood Furnace State Park.
+A loop trail winds through rhododendron, under towering eastern hemlock, white pine, and yellow birch along Standing Stone Creek.

 Bear Meadows Natural Area

 Bear Meadows Natural Area is located in Centre County, four miles south of Boalsburg.
-This natural area contains 890 acres surrounding a fern wetland.
-Black Spruce, Red Spruce, and Balsam Fir border large areas of highbush blueberry.
+This natural area contains 890 acres surrounding a fen wetland.
+Black spruce, red spruce, and balsam fir border large areas of highbush blueberry.
 Good trails and an observation platform allow viewing of wildlife and songbirds while minimizing impact on the habitat.
 Bear Meadows is recognized as a National Natural Landmark.

 Big Flat Laurel Natural Area

 Big Flat Laurel Natural Area is in Huntingdon and Centre counties, four miles south of Boalsburg.
 Adjacent to Bear Meadows Natural Area, these 184 acres include large stands of mountain laurel, Pennsylvania's state flower.

 Detweiler Run Natural Area is in Huntingdon County, southeast of Boalsburg.
 This 463-acre portion of Detweiler hollow supports old growth white pine and eastern hemlock with a dense rhododendron understory.

 Little Juniata Natural Area

 Located at a water gap in Tussey Mountain west of Barree, Huntingdon County, this 624-acre natural area is of specific geologic interest for its talus slope of hard, white, Tuscarora sandstone and a horizontal thrust fault.